 Conclusion:

-The Merrell Moab 3 is one of the best hiking shoes for hikers on a budget, and it has one of the widest fits, too.
-However, it's not the best choice for hikers who value support or weight savings—or for hikers with narrower feet.
-In my experience, the Moab most appeals to casual hikers, hikers with limited budgets, and people who mostly wear their hiking shoes as everyday shoes.
-I also like the non-waterproof Moab 3 as a desert hiking shoe.
+The Merrell Moab 3 is one of the best hiking shoes for hikers on a budget and for hikers with wide feet.
+However, it's not the best choice for hikers who value support or weight savings more than price—or for hikers with narrower feet.
+(If you're looking for premium hiking shoes with more support or weight savings, see my list of the best hiking shoes.)
+In my experience, the Moab most appeals to casual hikers and people who mostly wear their hiking shoes as everyday shoes.
+I also recommend the non-waterproof Moab 3 as a desert hiking shoe.

 Are you thinking about joining the 20 million other people who've bought the Merrell Moab?
 If so, please consider purchasing them through the links above.
 That doesn't cost you anything, but that helps keep this site afloat, helps me buy boots and shoes to review, and gives me a little bit back for all the unpaid hours I've poured in this website.